awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the navigation pane, choose **Roles** and select the Amazon SNS IAM role role created in Task 3\.
+1. In the navigation pane, choose **Roles** and select the Amazon SNS IAM role created in Task 3\.

 1. Copy or make a note of the **Role ARN** and return to the **Roles** section of the IAM console\.